Leveraging user roles and permissions in your email workflow

 |Cancel the subscription|

 |Edit message content|

 All users that were created in your BEE Pro account before this feature went live were assigned the Admin role in order not to disrupt their ability to work (i.e., they can do the same things that they were able to do before this feature went live).
 Remember to change their role to one of the other available roles if needed.

 Locking email content, template layout, or both

 One of the most powerful features associated with user roles is the ability for some users to lock content that other users cannot edit.
-Users with a Manager role or above can lock entire rows or individual content blocks.
+See: locking content to prevent unauthorized editing.